Abbas (actor): Legacy

 Abbas is known for his charming screen presence and his ability to portray a range of characters, from romantic leads to supporting roles.
 He shared screen space with several leading actors and actresses in the Tamil film industry and is well-liked by audiences for his performances.
 His hairstyle in Kadhal Desam (1996) became popular across South India, referred to as "Abbas cut", which is still popular.
 The success of Kadhal Desam established him as one of the leading romantic heroes of Tamil cinema.

 The film had music by A. R Rahman and the album turned out to be a hit with songs including "Enai Kaanavillaye" and "Hello Doctor".
 Lyrics for the songs were by Vaali.
 However, the song "Musthafa Musthafa" sung by A. R Rahman became such a runaway hit that even after more than two decades, it's still one of the most sought-after songs on friendship.
 Abbas became a star overnight after his debut in the film and he earned a massive fan following, especially among women.

 Personal life

 Abbas married Erum Hussain Khan in 1997.
 After marriage, Erum launched her own label known as Erum ALi & EA Bridal Lounge.
 The couple have a daughter and a son.
 Erum designed costumes for movies, notably Aayirathil Oruvan and Guru En Aalu, where Abbas' co-star Madhavan's wife, Saritha, also worked as a designer.

 In 2022, Abbas had a minor injury on his knee and got surgery.

+After an 11-year hiatus from Tamil cinema, Abbas made his comeback with the 2026 film Happy Raj, whose official poster was released in December 2025.